Updated March 2020 to reflect changes in transport options.

 Shuttle and Bus Services

-One of the easiest and cost-effective ways to get here is by shuttle, with multiple daily services running from downtown Vancouver and Vancouver International Airport.
+One of the easiest and cost-effective ways to get here is by shuttle, with daily services running from downtown Vancouver and Vancouver International Airport.
 The buses have regular services, plenty of room for luggage and big windows so you can see the views without having to worry about driving (local tip – sit on the left side of the bus on the way to Whistler for views of Howe Sound and the Tantalus Range).
 Once in Whistler, buses will usually make stops at both Whistler Creekside and at the central Gateway Loop in Whistler Village so make sure you know which stop you need.
 Some will even stop at your hotel – fancy!

-Check out the services, fares and baggage policies and book Pacific Coach Lines and Whistler Shuttle rides online here – there’s more options in this directory of transportation providers as well.
+Check out the services, fares and baggage policies and book shuttle rides online here.
 If you are traveling with a bike in summer in or out of the box, Epic Rides offer a custom-made trailer for getting you and your vehicle to the mountains.

 Airport Transfers and Private Charter Vehicles